mijungi/dp_mac/README.md

 # dp_mac

-This repository contains an implementation of __DP-MAC: The Differentially Private Method of Auxiliary Coordinates for Deep Learning__ our submission to the Workshop on Privacy Preserving Machine Learning.
-The paper is available [HERE](https://ppml-workshop.github.io/ppml/papers/67.pdf)
+This repository contains an implementation of __DP-MAC: The Differentially Private Method of Auxiliary Coordinates for Deep Learning__, our submission to the Workshop on Privacy Preserving Machine Learning.
+The paper is available [HERE](https://ppml-workshop.github.io/ppml/papers/67.pdf) (soon to be updated)

-### Setup
+## Setup

 After cloning the repository, you should be good to go!
 Just `cd` to the project directory and call `dp_mac_main.py`.

-### Dependencies (along with used version)
+### Dependencies
     python 3.6
     tensorflow 1.12.0
     numpy 1.14.3